interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 Ledger plugins that do not support holds or do not support expiries MUST reject with an `ExpiryNotSupportedError` if this parameter is provided.

-#### Transfer#custom
+#### Transfer#custom (OPTIONAL)
 <code>**custom**:Object</code>

-Ledger plugins MAY use this object to accept and/or set additional fields for other features they support.
+Optional object that ledger plugins MAY use to accept and/or set additional fields for other features they support.
 The object MUST be serializable, i.e. only plain JSON types are allowed anywhere in the object or sub-objects.

 If the `custom` data is too large, the ledger plugin MUST reject with a `MaximumCustomDataSizeExceededError`.